 A Little Win, Lose or Draw TV History

-Win, Lose or Draw was a daytime TV game show that tested a contestant’s ability both to create clues and deduce what they mean.
+Win, Lose or Draw was a daytime TV game show that tested a contestant’s ability both to create clues and find the words they're meant to depict.
 As the show’s name implies, players needed to draw clues to help their teammates guess a secret topic.
 In many ways, the show was reminiscent of Pictionary.

 The original version of Win, Lose or Draw ran on NBC and local syndication.
 Between the two versions, the show was on the air from September 7, 1987 to September 26, 1992.
 The NBC show was hosted by Vicki Lawrence.
 Bert Convoy hosted the syndicated version.

 The main version on NBC aired on weekdays at 11:30 a.m., EST. It competed with The Price Is Right, which dominated that time slot.
 This tough competition was one of the major factors why Win, Lose or Draw had a relatively short run compared to other game shows.